gbeltrao/squidex-docs/04-guides/02-api.md

 ## Published

-By default the content api returns unpublished content only.
+By default the content api returns published content only.
 You can use the `X-Unpublished` header to also return draft content.

 ## Consistency